Nursing Program | ABSN

 If you need to have your entire transcript evaluated, you must complete and follow the instructions of the "pre-evaluation transcript" form.
 Pre-evaluation forms submitted five (5) weeks prior to an admission deadline will be automatically be considered for next admission term.
 The processing time will be 6-8 business weeks.

 How and when do I enroll in the required Theology classes?

 After acceptance into the ABSN program, the two (2) online Theology courses (total of 6 units) are required to be successfully completed, with a “C” or better, prior to enrolling in nursing core classes.

 How do I apply to the ABSN program?
 Do I submit a general application and nursing application?

 Submit an application to the ABSN program using the online application portal available at Concordia University Irvine's website.
 Only one (1) application to ABSN program is required.
-Please refer to the Fall 2019 Application Procedure.
+Please refer to the ABSN Application Procedure.